tchebb/bose-dfu/README.md

 Purpose
 =======
-bose-dfu is an open-source implementation of Bose's USB update protocol for their ced line of speakers and headphones.
-I do not know what "ced" stands for, but there is a list of such devices in [this][ced] repository (which I am not affiliated with), so check for yours!
+bose-dfu is an open-source implementation of Bose's USB update protocol for certain Bose devices that take updates in `.dfu` format.
+Using this tool, you can enter and leave firmware update ("DFU") mode on compatible devices.
+When in DFU mode, you can write a device's firmware, including to downgrade it to an earlier version.

-Using this tool, you can enter and leave firmware update mode ("DFU mode") on any supported device.
-When in DFU mode, you can read and write a device's firmware, including to downgrade it to an earlier version.
+See the next section for a list of devices known to be compatible and the one after that for instructions on how to find firmware images for your device, which can tell you if an untested device uses the `.dfu` format.

 Device compatibility
 ====================
 The only Bose device I own is a SoundLink Color II speaker, and so all initial development and testing took place against that.
-However, a quick spot check of the firmware images for other ced devices indicates that they all use the same image format and so likely speak the same protocol.
+However, a quick spot check of the firmware images for other devices indicates that many of them use the same image format and so likely speak the same protocol.

 I cannot guarantee this, however, so **be aware that you are volunteering to